pavanpower8897/HighLevel/SystemDesign/high_like_writes.md

 Is this wrong?
 👉 Depends on requirement:
 * If you need real-time exact ordering → you need stronger coordination (expensive)
 * Most systems accept: “Order = arrival order”

+Kafka = memory of the system
+Flink = temporary brain (can forget and relearn)
+Redis = face shown to users